chaosloth/flex-wallboard/README.md

 # Building

-This is a Twilio Serverless project, run `yarn build` to create a new build which will put files into the `assets` folder See `package.json` for script details, note the build task moves the build folder to assets
+This is a Twilio Serverless project, run `yarn build:<environment>` to create a new build which will put files into the `assets` folder which is ideal for Twilio Functions.
+See `package.json` for script details.

 ## Installation (Twilio Configuration)